Baked Chocolate Donuts with Peanut Butter Frosting

 After making these a few times, I am fully convinced that the only way to enjoy a chocolate donut is with peanut butter frosting.
 It’s an obvious conclusion.

-These chocolate donuts are perfectly balanced, lightly sweet, and decadent without being overly rich.
+These baked chocolate donuts are perfectly balanced, lightly sweet, and decadent without being overly rich.
 The peanut butter frosting over the top makes them absolutely perfect all around.

 It’s a challenge to eat just one, so consider this your warning.